 No fish species occur within the HMA or surrounding burro gathering area.
-The closest areas with fish habitat are the Dirty Devil and Green River corridors.
+The closest area with fish habitat is the Dirty Devil River corridor, which is approximately 14 miles south and west of the HMA boundary, and the Green River corridor which is approximately 3 miles to the east of the HMA boundary and separated by cliff and canyon topography.